Toggle: English / Spanish

 - Dry eyes may be treated with artificial tears, eye-lubricating ointments, or cyclosporine liquid.

 - If Candida is present, it may be treated with sugar-free miconazole or nystatin preparations.

 - Tiny plugs can be placed in the tear drainage ducts to help the tears stay on the surface of the eye.

-Disease modifying drugs (DMARDs) similar to those used for rheumatoid arthritis may improve the symptoms of Sjogren syndrome.
+Disease-modifying antirheumatic drugs (DMARDs) similar to those used for rheumatoid arthritis may improve the symptoms of Sjögren syndrome.
 These include tumor necrosis factor (TNF) inhibiting drugs such as Enbrel, Humira or Remicaide.